-As the COVID-19 situation continues to evolve, it's important to stay up-to-date on immigration information related to your international student status.
+COVID-19 is still with us even as we have returned to most of our regular activities on the USF campus.
 In an effort to answer your questions related to a variety of topics including visas and travel, online classes, and work authorizations, we are maintaining the FAQ below (updated 01/11/2023).

 - Graduate School of Management: email@example.com